 Packing for the four of us to go on holidays has never been hard either.
 Simply because we’ve never ventured beyond Ireland, and so we’ve had the luxury of the boot of the car and as much space as we need.

-So this year, going on our first sun holiday as a family, has presented Mammy with a new challenge.
-And I must say that thanks to the Mammies on my blog, I have gathered some super tips to add to my own packy-hacks:
+So last year, going on our first sun holiday as a family, presented Mammy with a new challenge.
+And I must say that thanks to the Mammies on my blog, I gathered some super tips to add to my own packy-hacks: Each of these worked a charm, and I’ll be doing the exact same this year.

 - Lists: Plan ahead.
 I write down what will be worn/needed by everyone for the number of nights we’re away.
 Then I add a spare outfit for the girls, just incase.